PECOS-packages/PECOS/docs/user-guide/decoders.md

 ## Hyperedge models and matching decoders

-Matching-style decoders (PyMatching, Fusion Blossom, PECOS UF, K-MWPM, belief matching, A*) represent a model as a graph whose edges touch at most two detectors.
+Matching-style decoders (PyMatching, Fusion Blossom and its perturbed correlated variant, PECOS UF, K-MWPM, belief matching, and `astar` -- though not `astar_full`, which consumes the full check matrix) represent a model as a graph whose edges touch at most two detectors.
 Given a model containing mechanisms that touch three or more, they reject it rather than silently ignoring those mechanisms:

 ```
 Invalid configuration: fusion_blossom needs a graphlike model, but this DEM has
 113 mechanism(s) touching three or more detectors.
+Decoding it here would
+silently ignore them.
+Pass a decomposed model
+(DetectorErrorModel.to_string_terminal_graphlike_decomposed() or
+to_string_source_graphlike_decomposed()), or use a decoder that accepts
+hyperedges such as bp_osd or tesseract.
 ```

 Decode such a model with a decoder that represents hyperedges directly --